42yeah/Frame/content/blog/recon3d_day_1.md

 First off, we need to install [OpenCV](https://opencv.org/).
 Can't stress this enough.
 I tried to implement its functions by myself, however the result is too slow, and the memory usage too high - even if I accelerated it using OpenGL calls.
 If you can implement it yourself, go ahead!
 And you will have my greatest respect.

+## Learn the Very Basics of OpenCV

+If you are going to use OpenCV, I highly recommend you to learn the very, very basic of OpenCV first (such as `cv::Mat` and all that.
+Image rendering?
+Saving an image?).
+I am not going to spend much time into explaining OpenCV calls on day 2, and OpenCV is fun to learn!

 After that, well, nothing!
 We are all set.
 I recommend you to clone the source code from [royshil/SfM-Toy-Library](https://github.com/royshil/SfM-Toy-Library/issues) as this is where I learn (and copy) from.
 I also recommend you to read [The MVG Bible](https://www.robots.ox.ac.uk/~vgg/hzbook/) if you can.

 ## Final Words